Core Research Project Featured in Institute for Medicaid Innovation Report

 CDC Pathway to Practice Resource Center badge.

-Pathway to Practice Resource Center
+Pathway to Practice (P2P) Resource Center

-The University of Wisconsin-Madison Prevention Research Center is a member of the Prevention Research Centers (PRC) Program.
-It is supported by the Centers for Disease Control and Prevention cooperative agreement number 1U48DP006383.
+CDC's PRC logoThe University of Wisconsin-Madison Prevention Research Center is a member of the Prevention Research Centers (PRC) Program and is supported by the Centers for Disease Control and Prevention (CDC) cooperative agreement number 1U48DP006383.
+The UWPRC is one of 26 CDC-funded Prevention Research Centers.